diffplug/gitfromscratch/manuscript/intro/commit/commit.md

 Click the command console ![command console icon](command-console.png), then select `Config library`.
 Once that is open, select `Git` from the tree at left and type in your name and email in the **Committer** box.

 ![Set username](commit-set-username.mp4)

+Now that you know your way around commits, we can take a look at [branches](../../branches/branches.md).